mesa package

 pos_1, pos_2: Coordinate tuples for both points.

-torus_adj(pos: Tuple[float, float] | ndarray[Any, dtype[float]]) Tuple[float, float] | ndarray[Any, dtype[float]][source]
+torus_adj(pos: tuple[float, float] | ndarray[Any, dtype[float]]) tuple[float, float] | ndarray[Any, dtype[float]][source]#

 Adjust coordinates to handle torus looping.